: About Us : Directors

 Kerry is a descendant of the Mandandanji Indigenous people and is passionate about helping Indigenous people, their communities and their culture to thrive.

-Paula Wootton – Director
+Paula Wootton – Chairperson

 Paula Wootton is a Tharawal woman from the Woollongong/Shoalhaven Heads region NSW, and has lived in Imbil for over 16 years.
 Paula has been an active NCACCH Board Member since 2007, has a Certificate IV in Governance and has a strong focus on young people and families.
 Paula has substantial experience working within schools and community organisations and represents the Mary Valley community.